dhanush-raja-a/gradian-gss-day-3/README.md

-Here’s a short, clean, professional README.md for your Groq × Gradio project — ideal for your Hugging Face Space page.
-(I’ve added a placeholder for your Space URL — replace it with your actual link.)

-⸻

 🧠 Groq Chat — Gradio App

 A lightweight Gradio chat interface powered by the Groq API and the llama-3.3-70b-versatile model.